 The Owatonna Police Department has established and enforces a BWC policy.
 The policy was compared to the requirements of Minn.
 Stat. § 626.8473.
-The agency's policy includes all minimum requirements of Minn.
+The policy includes all minimum requirements of Minn.
 Stat. § 626.8473, Subd.
-3. The BWC policy is posted on the agency's website.
+3 that were in effect prior to August 1, 2023, but does not include the additional requirements that became effective August 1, 2023.
+The BWC policy is posted on the agency's website.